 Most city water supplies fall into these parameters.
 If your water source is from a bore it will pay to check what the water parameters are, as often nitrates and hardness readings can be very high.

-You will need a water test kit so you can check your water parameters regularly, and work out when you need to make water changes.
+You will need a water test kit to check your water parameters regularly and determine when to make water changes.
 Get a test kit that has test tubes and solutions.
-Don’t use test strips as they are notoriously inaccurate.
+Don't use test strips, as they are notoriously inaccurate.

 Making partial water changes without checking whether they are sufficient or often enough is just guessing.